 - 2 tablespoon cooking oil

 - 1 teaspoon white urad dal

 - Take cooked rice in a wide mixing bowl.
 Mash it gently using the back of the spoon to break the lumps.

 - Combine rice with curd, ginger, grated cucumber, carrot, and salt.
 Mix nicely.
 Add cream (malai) and mix one more time.
 At this stage, you can keep curd rice in the refrigerator for 10 – 15 minutes.

 - To prepare the tempering, heat oil in a small pan.

-- Pour the tempering over the curd rice and mix nicely.
+- Pour the tempering over the curd rice.

 - Serve curd rice immediately with fried papadum or potato roast.

-- Leftover rice can also be used for making curd rice.
-But try to use short grain rice and not basmati or any other long grain rice.
-Short grain rice is high on starch content.
+- Leftover rice is best for making curd rice.
+But try to use short grain rice and not basmati or any other long-grain rice.
+Short grain rice is high in starch content.
 Hence, helpful in making creamy curd rice.